 A surgeon performs nasal polypectomy entirely through your nose.
 Unlike other types of surgery, no incisions are made to access the polyps.
 You’ll need local or possibly general anesthesia, depending on the extent of the extractions from your nasal cavities.

-With an endoscopic nasal polypectomy, the surgeon inserts a tube with a small camera into your nasal cavity.
+With an endoscopic nasal polypectomy, the surgeon inserts a thin tube with a small camera into your nasal cavity.
 This helps them see the polyps more clearly, especially when the growths are located deep in your cavities.